CaffeineViking/vim-glsl/readme.md

 # vim-glsl

 This plugin provides Vim syntax highlighting for the OpenGL Shading Language (GLSL) along with the `GL_KHR_vulkan_glsl` extension for Vulkan.
-It also highlights `#include` directives, which are widely used (even if it's non-standard), and are supports the syntax-flavour found in `glslc` and `shaderc`.
+It also highlights `#include` directives, which are widely used (even if it's non-standard), and supports the syntax-flavour found in `glslc` and `shaderc`.
 It also includes many missing keywords which were "forgotten" in tikhomirov's original version, like the `subroutine` and `component` keywords available in GLSL 4.6.

 If you find anything missing, please open a GitHub issue or create a PR and I'll get to work.